-"Management continues to focus on cost containment measures and is looking The Company will now engage with the MIC to negotiate the at ways to restructure and strengthen its transaction terms and conditions in connection with the Bonds.
-They balance sheet to address the prolonged will be presented in detail in a document which will be circulated to shareholders, and a shareholders' meeting will be called in due course. financial impact of the pandemic."
+The Company will now engage with the MIC to negotiate the transaction terms and conditions in connection with the Bonds.
+They will be presented in detail in a document which will be circulated to shareholders, and a shareholders' meeting will be called in due course.